Endogen/Telegram-Kraken-Bot/README.md

 - [x] Add possibility to change settings via bot

 ##### Priority 2
-- [ ] Optimize code to call Kraken API less often
+- [x] Optimize code to call Kraken API less often
 - [ ] Automatically check for updates (configurable timespan & changelog)
 - [ ] Create webhook-version of this bot

 ##### Priority 3
 - [ ] Add command `/stats` that shows statistics
 - [ ] Closed order notifications: Show gain / loss if association between orders possible
+- [ ] Integrate other market places then Kraken

 ## Troubleshooting
 In case you experience any issues, please take a look at this section to check if it is described here.
-If not, create an [issue on GitHub](https://github.com/Endogen/Telegram-Kraken-Bot/issues/new)
+If not, create an [issue on GitHub](https://github.com/Endogen/Telegram-Kraken-Bot/issues/new).

+:warning: It depends on the error but it is possible that a request to Kraken will throw an error and still be executed correctly.

+:warning: Sometimes it happens that a specific command will not trigger any action (no response from the bot on button click).
+If that happens, try to restart the bot and execute the command again.

 - __Error `Invalid nonce`__: It might happen pretty often that Kraken replies with this error.
 If you want to understand what a nonce is, [read the Wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_nonce).
 This error happens mostly if you use different Telegram clients.
 Maybe you issued some commands on your laptop and then switched to your smartphone?
 That would be a typical scenario where this might happen.
 Or you didn't use the bot for a long time.
 To resolve it, just execute the command again.
 It should work the second time - meaning you press the keyboard button again.
 Unfortunately there is not much i can do.
 The correct behavior would be to have one Kraken API key-pair for one device (one for your smartphone and one for your laptop).
 Unfortunately there is no way to identify the client.
 You can play around with the nonce value in your Kraken account (take a look at the [settings for the generated key-pair](#api-keys)).
 If you are really annoyed by this then here is what you could try: Create some key-pairs (5 might do it) and then, before you call the Kraken API, randomly choose one of the keys and use it till the next Kraken API call is made.
 - __Error `Service unavailable`__: If you get this error then because Kraken fucked up again.
 That happens regularly.
 It means that their API servers are not available or the performance is degraded because the load on the servers is too high.
 Nothing you can do here - try again later.
 If you want to have details on the API server performance, go to [Kraken Status](https://status.kraken.com).